ME (AT A GLANCE)

 At 16, Chambers studied composition at the American Festival of the Arts in Houston, Texas, and wrote the string quartet "Enigma for the Night" in collaboration with the Houston Ballet.
 At age 17, she went on to study composition at the University of Texas at Austin’s Butler School of Music.
 Seeing the lack of representation for female composers of color, Chambers created a platform to bring diversity to musical arts.
 She rescored sections of Oscar Micheaux’s groundbreaking 1920 silent film Within Our Gates, and wrote a Negro spiritual honoring the unarmed black people murdered via police brutality.
 For her senior recital, Chambers produced a threefold work with original music, poetry, and film to document her experiences as an American black woman.
 The work, The Gospel According to Jocelyn, was produced in collaboration with The Cohen New Works Festival.
 In 2017, at age 20, Chambers graduated with her bachelor's degree.
 She was honored by the College of Fine Arts for her advocacy and activism.
 Read more...

 WHAT I'M UP TO

-This December, Chambers will be featured as a contributing writer in the Society of Composers and Lyricists' quarterly publication Score Magazine.
+In December 2020, Chambers was featured as a contributing writer in the Society of Composers and Lyricists' quarterly publication Score Magazine.
 Her article focuses on the genre bias perpetuated against Black film composers and she offers valuable resources for White composers to advocate for their colleagues of color.